 - PhD, Social Service Administration - University of Chicago

 - MS, Social Work - Loyola University, Chicago

 - MS, Management of Rehabilitation Services - DePaul University, Chicago

 - BA, Cultural Anthropology & Spanish - Grinnell College, Grinnell, IA

 - Licensed Clinical Social Worker

 Recent Blog Posts:

 As you go through treatment, it is not uncommon to feel hopeless and isolated.
-Fortunately, Dr. Katherine Puckett and the mind-body medicine team are dedicated to meeting your emotional and psychological needs, which can mean the difference between feeling alone and finding peace.
+Dr. Katherine Puckett and the Mind-Body Medicine team are dedicated to meeting your emotional and psychological needs, which can mean the difference between feeling alone and finding peace.